Privacy.

 Image processing and moderation

-Photos sent to our model provider (Anthropic) are processed under their no-training policy for API requests.
+Photos sent to our AI partner are processed under their contractual no-training policy for API requests.

 Every photo goes through an automated content-safety check before we run vibe analysis.
 The check refuses to process photos that contain: sexual or nude content, graphic violence or gore, hate symbols or extremist imagery, identifiable children that could be sexualized or exploited, or content that is clearly not a fashion photo (memes, screenshots, plain text, unrelated subjects).
 When a photo is refused, you receive a generic error and nothing about the upload is retained beyond the short-lived buffer described above.